Chief Financial Officer

 Underlying Gross Profit

-Underlying Gross Margin for the existing business increased by 190 bps to 57.8% and the consolidated Underlying Gross Margin grew by 180 bps to 57.7%, reflecting the greater proportion of CAP sales and also the realisation of accretive Gross Margin in the acquired AST Farma and Le Vet business.
+Underlying Gross Profit for the existing business declined by 90 bps to 56.8% and the consolidated Underlying Gross Profit declined by 110 bps to 56.6%, reflecting the greater proportion of FAP sales.

 Underlying Selling, General and Administrative Expenses (SG&A)

-SG&A costs at AER grew from £110.0 million in the prior year to £125.7 million in the current year, an increase of 14.3% (at AER).
+SG&A costs grew from £125.7 million in the prior year to £134.9 million in the current year, an increase of 7.3% (at AER).
 This represents growth from both acquired and the existing businesses, and infrastructure cost added to manage the acquisitions and drive further growth.

 Non-underlying items incurred in the year are fully described in note 5.
 In summary, they relate to the following:

-- Amortisation of acquired intangibles of £76.8 million – the amortisation of the acquired intangibles has grown significantly in the year from £54.1 million following the acquisitions in the 2018 and 2019 financial years;
+- Amortisation of acquired intangibles of £69.6 million – the amortisation of the acquired intangibles has declined from £76.8 million principally due to a lower charge from the AST Farma and Le Vet acquisition;

-- Expenses relating to acquisition and subsequent integration activities of £3.7 million – this includes the transaction and integration costs associated with the acquisitions of AST Farma and Le Vet, Caledonian and Venco;
+- Expenses relating to acquisition and subsequent integration activities of £4.3 million (2019: £3.7 million) – this includes the transaction and integration costs associated with the acquisitions made in recent years including AST Farma and Le Vet, Caledonian, Venco, Ampharmco, Mirataz and the prospective acquisition of Osurnia which completed in July 2020;

-- Rationalisation of manufacturing organisation of £2.0 million – this comprises the costs associated with this strategic programme;
+- Rationalisation of manufacturing organisation of £2.2 million (2019: £2.0 million) – this comprises the costs associated with this strategic programme;

-- Finance expense of £1.0 million – this represents the unwinding of the present value discounts relating to deferred consideration due and associated foreign exchange;
+- Finance expense of £2.5 million (2019: £1.0 million) – this represents the charge arising on the acceleration of the amortisation of arrangement fees relating to the Term Loan on termination (see Borrowing Facilities section below) and also unwinding of the present value discounts relating to contingent consideration due and associated foreign exchange; and

-- Taxation credit of £28.0 million – this represents the tax impact of the above, as well as the revaluation of deferred tax balance sheet items following changes in corporate tax rates, most notably the reduction in the Netherlands tax rate from 25.0% to 22.5% in 2020 and 20.5% in 2021.
+- Taxation credit of £17.7 million (2019: £28.0 million) – this represents the tax impact of the above, as well as the revaluation of deferred tax balance sheet items following changes in corporate tax rates including a further revision to the 2021 Netherlands tax rate which will now decrease to 21.7% in 2021 (previously this was expected to be 20.5%).

-The reported effective tax rate (ETR) for the year is a credit of 11.2% (2018: credit of 24.9%), primarily reflecting the one-off impact of the reduction in the Netherlands tax rates on deferred tax balances; this includes both the underlying and non-underlying business.
-On an underlying basis the ETR is 21.2% (2018: 20.5%); the main differences to the UK corporation tax rate applicable of 19.0% (2018: 19.0%) relate to patent box allowances, and differences in overseas tax rates, particularly in NA Pharmaceuticals.
+The reported effective tax rate (ETR) for the year is 17.1% (2019: credit of 11.2%).
+The significant credit in the prior year reflected the one-off impact of the reduction in the Netherlands tax rates on deferred balances.
+On an underlying basis the ETR is 20.6% (2019: 21.2%); the main differences to the UK corporation tax rate applicable of 19.0% (2019: 19.0%) relate to patent box allowances and differences in overseas tax rates.

 The underlying ETR is expected to remain broadly similar in the current year, due to the anticipated mix of profits from different countries.